Youth Day: Senior Citizens’ life advice to younger people

 “Older people are less likely to respond thoughtlessly to negative emotional stimuli because their brains have slowed down compared to younger people.
-This, in fact is what we call wisdom,” said Professor Dilip Jeste of the University of California, San Diego, who led the research study.
+This, in fact, is what we call wisdom,” said Professor Dilip Jeste of the University of California, San Diego, who led the study.

 This means that, what seniors lose in reaction time and brain activity, they gain in decision-making and insight.

-The scientific explanation for this statement is that the elderly-brain is less dependent on dopamine, making them more in control of their emotions.
+The scientific explanation for this statement is that the elderly brain is less dependent on dopamine, making the elderly more in control of their emotions.

-This research also led to a new and surprising finding: neurons and synapses continue to grow throughout and individual’s life, meaning that:
+This research also led to a new, surprising finding: neurons and synapses continue to grow throughout and individual’s life, meaning that:

-“The human brain never stopped being able to grow and change which means it is possible for older people to learn new skills.”
+“The human brain never stops being able to grow and change, which means it is possible for older people to learn new skills.”